pradeep3sep/interviewquestion/README Css.md

 > ### What is the difference between CSS border and outline?

-- `CSS border` properties allow us to set the style, color, and width of the border.
+- `CSS border` properties allow us to `set the style, color, and width of the border`.
-- `CSS outline` property allows us to draw a line around the element, outside the border.
+- `CSS outline` property allows us to `draw a line` around the element, `outside the border`.

 <br>